tythonco/tython-website/_drafts/2023-12-29-analyzing-users-with-tython-permissions-assistant.md

 Tython Permissions Assistant User Analysis brings order to a chaotic kitchen.
 It lays out user access neatly on the counter.
 Combined with Permissions Assistant's other tools, admins can really get cooking!

-Permissions Assistant will be available on the App Exchange in early 2024.
+Permissions Assistant is currently in invite-only beta, but will be available on the AppExchange in early 2024.
 And we are just getting started.

 The team at Tython is always open to feedback!
 Interested in what we have in the oven?
-Some other functionality you would like to see?
+Want to request access to the Permissions Assistant beta?
 [Drop us a line, anytime](mailto:support@tython.co?subject=Permissions%20Assistant%20Demo)!

 <br/>